 Relational support for organizational leaders to clarify complex issues, leverage seasonal energies, and feel affirmed in equity-denied identities.

-Anna-Liza Badaloo (she/her) is an organizational consultant, un-learner, and inclusive storyteller working at the intersection of health, environment, and social justice.
-Viewing organizational justice and belonging through the lens of empathy, her decolonized, intersectional approach helps organizations identify how systemic discriminatory structures are embedded into their ways of working, and co-designs strategies to raise awareness and dismantle barriers.
+Anna-Liza Badaloo (she/her) is a speaker, workshop leader, facilitator, and decolonial consultant.
+Through the lens of empathy, her decolonized, intersectional approach helps organizations identify how colonial norms are deeply embedded into ways of being, working, and doing, and co-designs organizational culture strategies to improve flexibility, integrate universal design, and support people from equity-denied communities.

 Toxics Program Director, Canadian Association of Physicians for the Environment (CAPE)